-The Policy Committee of our Board provides leadership and oversight of our ESG practices, including (1) providing oversight of our policies and programs related to corporate responsibility; (2) reviewing our community relations activities; and (3) reviewing, monitoring and providing oversight of our environmental sustainability program.
+The Policy Committee of our Board provides leadership and oversight of our ESG practices.
+The Committee provides oversight of our policies and programs related to both corporate responsibility and sustainability, and regularly reviews our community relations activities, among other responsibilities.
 We engage with a variety of stakeholders and regularly obtain feedback on our ESG performance.